Inertial Quasi-Newton Methods for Monotone Inclusion: Efficient Resolvent Calculus and Primal-Dual Methods: Resolvent Calculus for Low-Rank Perturbed Metric

 \subsubsection{Semi-smooth Newton Methods}

-In order to solve $l(\alpha)=0$ in (\ref{eq:la}) efficiently, we turn to a semi-smooth Newton method.
+In order to solve $\ell(\alpha)=0$ in (\ref{eq:mainthm}) efficiently, we employ a semi-smooth Newton method.
 A locally Lipschitz function is called semi-smooth if its Clarke Jacobian defines a Newton approximation scheme \cite[Definition 7.4.2]{facchinei2003finite}.
-If $l(\alpha)$ is semi-smooth and any element of the Clarke Jacobian $\partial ^cl(\alpha^*)$ is non-singular, then we can apply the inexact semi-smooth Newton method detailed in Algorithm \ref{Alg:Semismooth}, analog to \cite{becker2019quasi}.
+If $\ell(\alpha)$ is semi-smooth and any element of the Clarke Jacobian $\partial ^C\ell(\alpha^*)$ is non-singular, then the inexact semi-smooth Newton method outlined in Algorithm~\ref{Alg:Semismooth} (analogous to \cite{becker2019quasi}) can be applied.

-Semi-smoothness may seem very restrictive.
-However we will observe there exists a broad class of functions $l(\alpha)$ satisfying that $l(\alpha)$ is semi-smooth.
-As shown in \cite{bolte2009tame}, a tame locally Lipschitz function is semi-smooth.
-Therefore, it is sufficient to ensure $l(\alpha)$ is tame.
+Semi-smoothness may seem restrictive.
+However, as shown in \cite{bolte2009tame}, the broad class of tame locally Lipschitz functions is semi-smooth.
 We refer to \cite{bolte2009tame} for the definition of tameness.
-If the monotone operator $T$ in $l(\alpha)$ is a tame map, then $l(\alpha)$ is also tame.
-In this case, the convergence result for Algorithm \ref{Alg:Semismooth} can be adapted from \cite{becker2019quasi}. \begin{prop} Let $l(\alpha)$ be defined as in Theorem \ref{resolvent}, where $T$ is a set-valued tame mapping.
-Then $l(\alpha)$ is semi-smooth and all elements of $\partial^cl(\alpha^*)$ are non-singular where $\alpha^*$ is the unique root of $l(\alpha)$ from (\ref{eq:la}).
-In turn there exists $\bar \eta$ such that if $\eta_k\leq \bar \eta$ for every $k$, there exists a neighborhood of $\alpha^*$ such that for all $\alpha_0$ in that neighborhood, the sequence generated by Algorithm \ref{Alg:Semismooth} is well defined and converges to $\alpha^*$ linearly.
-If $\eta_k\to 0$, the convergence is superlinear. \end{prop} \begin{proof} See Appendix \ref{Proof:semi-smooth-Newton}. \end{proof}
+Therefore, it is sufficient to ensure $\ell(\alpha)$ is tame, which is asserted if the monotone operator $T$ in $\ell(\alpha)$ is a tame map \cite{ioffe2009invitation}.
+In this case, the convergence result for Algorithm~\ref{Alg:Semismooth} can be adapted from \cite{becker2019quasi}. \begin{prop} Let $\ell(\alpha)$ be defined as in Theorem~\ref{thm:resolvent}, where $T$ is a set-valued tame mapping.
+Then $\ell(\alpha)$ is semi-smooth and all elements of $\partial^C\ell(\alpha^*)$ are non-singular where $\alpha^*$ is the unique root of $\ell(\alpha)$ from (\ref{eq:mainthm}).
+In turn there exists $\bar \eta$ such that if $\eta_k\leq \bar \eta$ for every $k$, there exists a neighborhood of $\alpha^*$ such that for all $\alpha_0$ in that neighborhood, the sequence generated by Algorithm~\ref{Alg:Semismooth} is well defined and converges to $\alpha^*$ linearly.
+If $\eta_k\to 0$, the convergence is superlinear. \end{prop} \begin{proof} See Appendix~\ref{Proof:semi-smooth-Newton}. \end{proof}

 \begin{ex} If $ f$ is a tame function and locally Lipschitz, then by \cite[Proposition 3.1]{ioffe2009invitation}, $\partial f$ is a tame map. \end{ex} \begin{ex} The assumption that $T$ is a tame mapping is not restrictive.
 For example, in PDHG setting we have a set-valued operator $T= $ as defined by (\ref{op:T}).
 If $g$ and $f$ are both tame functions, then $\partial g$ and $\partial f$ are tame as well \cite{ioffe2009invitation}.
 As a result, $T$ is a tame mapping. \end{ex}